MSU-DHI-Lab/mbira-plugin/README.md

 4. Click on the Plugin Settings link in the KORA sidebar
 5. Click the Activate link for the mbira plugin
 6. you should be good to go!

+###mbira Sandbox###

+Want to play around with the current build of KORA's mbira authoring plugin (complete with all of the bugs and un-implemented features)?
+Head on over to [mbira sandbox](http://mbira.matrix.msu.edu/try) to give it a test drive (username: demo & password: demodemo).